 We will have to define that.

 To define that we will go to our main_activity.java file and we will define something that we will call our finger path.
 We’re going to go after the onCreate method, we are going to create a static class or rather say static class FingerPath.
 We open the element right here.
-This class will have its own color the stroke width and the path itself.
+This class will have its own color, the stroke width and the path itself.
 First we’ll go and say int color.
 We’ll have int StrokeWidth.
 Here as Path we will import the graphics one as you can see right here.
 I’m importing the graphics path.

 This.path will be set to path and now we have created our finger path which is awesome.
 So right now we can go back to our paintView.java.
 Now, we can finish with our onDraw method.
 Right here what we will do is we will get the finger path we have on our activity main or main activity, and we will set the color and the stroke and all of that.
-We’re going to say for MainActivity.FingerPath,we’ll this fp, for example, and we will switch it with paths.
+We’re going to speak for MainActivity.FingerPath,we’ll this fp, for example, and we will switch it with paths.

 To do that we’re going to say outside the for loop, of course.
 Canvas.drawBitmap and inside it we will say m Bitmap which is not accessible again, so we have to mBitmap accessible.
 For that we go to or int method and make m Bitmap a global variable the same we did with mCanvas.
-We can go here and go private Bitmap mBitmap.
+You can go here and private Bitmap mBitmap.

 Now that can be accessed from the onDraw method and to draw path we will pass mBitmap right here and also pass where we want to start from.
-In this case, will be 0, 0 so we want to start from scratch.
+In this case, it will be 0, 0 so we want to start from scratch.

 We have restored the canvas and now we have finished creating our onDraw method.